imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/concepts.md

   - What's the range of p-value?
 - [ ] collinearity
   - How to interpret this concept
+- [ ] probability density
+  - How to interpret this concept
-  - What's the range of collinearity?
+    - it describes how the probability of a random variable is distributed over a range of values

 ## Linear Regression